gdm-settings/gdm-settings/README.md

 It is supposed to be a alternative written in Python to [gdm-tools](https://github.com/realmazharhussain/gdm-tools.git) written in bash.

+**Additionally**, it is supposed to have a Graphical interface as well

 # Note!

 ## This is not complete enough yet.
 Please, don't try to use it.